 How to optimize your site for search engines is a topic that is under constant debate.
 In 2010, Google published a PDF titled "Search Engine Optimization - Starter Guide," and all the information is still applicable today.
 There are a few things you should keep in mind when updating content.

 We often write content to please our boss or to rank on a search engine.
 When writing content for your website, it is essential to keep your target audience in mind.
 Quality content that provides value is a much better use of your time.
 Your content should include the keywords for which you want to rank highly, but don't obsess over how many times you use them.
 Natural, easy-to-read content is going to win every time.

 Avoid using "click here" links.
 Those words don't tell the user where the link will go.
 It can be challenging to break this habit, but by providing quality hyperlink text, your users will better understand where you are taking them.

 We have several clients who prefer for us to update their website.
 Whether it's a simple text change or adding a new feature, we always take all of this into consideration.
 We use several tools, like Lighthouse, and have several checklists to ensure we do everything correctly.

 Our desire to make a better web is the very reason I contributed to the AMP project.
 While I no longer write code for AMP, I am still a member of the AC (Advisory Committee) to provide perspective and advice to the TSC (Technical Steering Committee).

-Please reach out to us if you would like us to maintain your website.
+Please reach out to us if you would like us to maintain your website; we offer many custom website maintenance plans.
 We would love to help improve your web presence.
 We are familiar with many CMSs, including ExpressionEngine, Wordpress, Drupal, SilverStripe, OctoberCMS, and more.